dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 :::moniker-end

 This example uses Microsoft Entra (ME-ID) for authentication.
-In `Program.cs`:
+In the `Program` file:

 * The `ApplicationAuthenticationState` is configured as the Microsoft Authentication Library (MSAL) `RemoteAuthenticationState` type.
 * The state container is registered in the service container.